Genivia/ugrep/README.md

 - **ugrep** searches pdf, doc, docx, xls, xlsx, epub, and more with `--filter` using third-party format conversion utilities as plugins.
-- **ugrep** offers *negative patterns* `-N PATTERN`, which are patterns of the form `(?^X)` to skip input that matches `X`.
-Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
+- **ugrep** offers *negative patterns* `-N PATTERN`, which are patterns of the form `(?^X)` that skip all `X` input, thus removing `X` from the search.
+  For example, negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
 Predefined `zap` patterns use nagative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
 - **ugrep** option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
 If `-f` is specified and also one or more `-e` patterns are specified, then options